dysartcoal/coursera-getting-and-cleaning-data/README.md

 This repository contains the files for the Coursera Getting and Cleaning Data Week 4 Assignment as follows:

 - CodeBook.md: Describes the way that the data was extracted and manipulated to produce the resulting tidy data set.
 It includes an explanation of the variables in the tidy data set.
-- run_analysis.R: A script to execute the entire analysis including the export of a csv file, tidy_data.csv.
+- run_analysis.R: A script to execute the entire analysis including the export of a text file, tidy_data.txt.
 - tidy_data.txt: The file exported by the run_analysis.R script which includes the data summarised as per the assignment description.